davemlz/eemont/docs/guide/.ipynb_checkpoints/spectralIndices-checkpoint.rst

 Overview
 -----------

-The eemont package extends the ee.Image and ee.ImageCollection classes with the method :code:`index()`:
+The eemont package extends the ee.Image and ee.ImageCollection classes with the method :code:`spectralIndices()`:

 ee.Image
 ~~~~~~~~